RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 - Finally, we include the target keyword.
 Google will highlight it.

-OK, we've applied the above CTR tips, now more people than ever are clicking on our result, but how do we show Google that this result makes users happy?
+OK, we've applied the above CTR tips, and now more people than ever are clicking on our result, but how do we show Google that this result makes users happy?

 We increase the time spent on the page.
-This is the time a Google searcher spends on our site after clicking on our result.

-The more someone spends on your page, the better it is for Google, which moves it higher in search results.
+The more time someone spends on your page, the better it is for Google, which moves it higher in search results.
 But if people leave the page after less than 2 seconds, Google demotes it by a few positions.

 So how do we reduce the bounce rate and increase the time spent on the page?

-Chapter 6: Optimization strategies and RankBrain case studies
+Chapter 6: Optimization Strategies and RankBrain Case Studies

 If someone knows your brand, they are more likely to click on your website in search results.
 Data from WordStream found that brand awareness can increase CTR by up to 342%!